mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 3. Copy the *entire* certificate, including the ``BEGIN CERTIFICATE`` and ``END CERTIFICATE`` lines.
-4. In the Atlas Live Migration configuration dialog,
+4. In the Atlas Live Migration configuration dialog, toggle ``Is SSL Enabled`` to ``Yes`` to display a text box for entering the certificate.
 5. Paste the *entire* the certificate into the Atlas Live Migration configuration dialog.

-### Step 3: Validate the Live Migration settings
+### Step 3: Validate the Live Migration Settings

 Click ``Validate`` to prompt Atlas to confirm it can successfully connect to the mLab cluster.
 If the connection fails to validate, ensure you have